krishaamer/green-filter-research/research/literature/design.md

 Kristina Kostap.
 (2022).
 LEVITA SÕNA: Uus rakendus pakub kvaliteetset toitu poole odavama hinnaga. *Postimees*.

+Lenovo.
+(08-29-22). *“Fast tech” is unsustainable: The circular economy is the smart answer*.

 Leung, R., & Luximon, A. (2021).
 Green design.
 In *Handbook of Footwear Design and Manufacture* (pp. 459–476).
 Elsevier. <https://doi.org/10.1016/B978-0-12-821606-4.00018-1>

+LFCA.
+(2023). *Leaders for Climate Action*. https://lfca.earth/.

 Lion Hirth. (n.d.). *Lion Hirth on Twitter: "Carbon pricing is not there to punish people.
 It’s there to remind us, when we take travel, heating, consumption decisions that the true cost of fossil fuels comprises not only mining and processing, but also the damage done by the CO2 they release.
 Very simple." / Twitter*. https://twitter.com/LionHirth/status/1605617664444878848.